-Pediatricians Voice Concerns About Care Following Two 'Needless' Migrant Deaths,
+Pediatricians Voice Concerns About Care Following Two 'Needless' Migrant Deaths

 "We feel overwhelmed," said Marcela Wash, a nurse in San Diego who is coordinating medical screenings and care for migrants at local shelters.
 Wash told member station KPBS that some of these migrants are already sick when they're released from CBP custody.

-"They come over not having bathed for three or four days, however many days have been in detention," Wash said.
+"They come over not having bathed for three or four days, however many days they have been in detention," Wash said.
 "Some of them arrive with upper respiratory problems, nausea, vomiting."

 Pediatricians say migrant children would benefit from earlier medical screenings.

-"In a child, an infection or a medical condition can can get worse within hours," said Carlos Gutierrez, a pediatrician in El Paso.
+"In a child, an infection or a medical condition can get worse within hours," said Carlos Gutierrez, a pediatrician in El Paso.

 Gutierrez is one of about two dozen local doctors and nurses who are giving free medical exams at local shelters.
-But that's only after migrant children and parents have been released from Border Patrol custody, as many as five or six days after they've crossed the border.
+But that is only after migrant children and parents have been released from Border Patrol custody, as many as five or six days after they've crossed the border.

-When the number of migrant children spiked back in 2014, Gutierrez says local doctors and nurses were allowed to give these screenings as soon as they arrived Border Patrol facilities.
-He's hoping to be able to do that again.
+When the number of migrant children spiked back in 2014, local doctors and nurses were allowed to give these screenings as soon as they arrived at Border Patrol facilities, Gutierrez said.
+He hopes to be able to do that again.

 "It's a better chance of us preventing the catastrophe if we see them earlier," Gutierrez said.
-"If we're allowed to get in there, things such as the death of the two children that we've heard about that they probably wouldn't have happened.
+"If we're allowed to get in there, things such as the death of the two children that we've heard about ... they probably wouldn't have happened.
 Those are needless."